-R21/Matrix-M™ Malaria Vaccine is produced by the Serum Institute of India and developed by scientists at the University of Oxford in England and, as of October 2023, is recommended by the WHO.
+R21/Matrix-M™ Malaria vaccine is produced by the Serum Institute of India and developed by scientists at the University of Oxford in England.
+As of October 2023, the WHO recommends it.

 M-M-R II vaccine is also known as the Measles, Mumps, and Rubella Virus Vaccine Live, a live virus vaccine containing weakened forms of the measles, mumps, and rubella virus.
 M-M-R II works by helping the immune system protect itself from these viruses.

-Proquad vaccine is a combined, attenuated, live virus vaccine containing measles, mumps, rubella, and varicella (MMRV) viruses.
+The Proquad vaccine is a combined, attenuated, live virus vaccine that contains measles, mumps, rubella, and varicella (MMRV) viruses.

 Priorix is currently licensed in over 100 countries.
 It is recommended for use in individuals aged ≥nine months, according to a 1- or 2-dose vaccination scenery.

 Nipah virus vaccine candidates continue in phase 1 clinical trials in 2023.
 Since 1999, Nipah outbreaks have occurred in Asia, including Bangladesh and India.

 IPOL is a sterile suspension of three types of poliovirus: Type 1 (Mahoney), Type 2 (MEF-1), and Type 3 (Saukett).
 Sanofi Pasteur's single-antigen IPOL vaccine is a highly purified, inactivated poliovirus vaccine with enhanced potency.